top of page

 WANT TO RECEIVE MORE SaaS CONTENT FROM OXX?

-Having reliable and timely visibility over a comprehensive suite of performance metrics is crucial to successfully working towards GTMF.
-Building out a dashboard of commercially relevant sales and operating metrics is therefore an essential step.
-Increasingly, businesses are also incorporating product usage and engagement related metrics in these dashboards.
+Having reliable and timely visibility over a comprehensive suite of performance metrics is crucial to successfully working towards GTM fit.
+Building out a dashboard of commercially relevant sales and operating metrics is an essential step to help managers understand relationships and fully rally behind the targets.
+Businesses are also increasingly incorporating product usage and engagement related metrics in these dashboards.

-Running Minimum Viable GTM tests and tracking the impact across metrics can feel like a game of whack-a-mole.
-When one indicator pops up, others disappear.
+We understand that running Minimum Viable GTM tests and tracking the impact across metrics can feel like a game of whack-a-mole – when one indicator pops up, others disappear.
 The best way to understand the correlations and associated actions in detail is to incorporate comprehensive visibility, and get as close to real-time as you can.
-These make for great 'war room' dashboards on communal screens in the (physical or virtual) office!
+These make for great 'war room' dashboards on communal screens in the (physical or virtual) office.

-This process is as much about culture as it is about having visible metrics in place.
+The visualisation process is as much about culture as it is about having visible metrics in place.
+Bridging the gap between activities and results helps people understand what they are working towards and the effect their efforts have.
 Build a culture where the entire team understands the importance of tracking and taking action off the back of key metrics.
 Team leads should feel a sense of ownership, which allows GTM teams to more rapidly course-correct when things are drifting.

 There’s now a wide variety of tooling for not only product and user behaviour measurement (such as Pendo or Segment), but across the product development/testing stack, community support, demand generation and customer support.